RemedyData/Dahel_Console_Games_Sales_Analysis_Internship/README.md

 I am open for data anlalyst role.

-Let us have discussion about your company and industry now!
+Let us have discussion about your company now!